bhpnet/docs-old/concepts/governance.md

 ### Participants

 *Participants* are users that have the right to vote on proposals.
-On the Cosmos Hub, participants are bonded Atom holders.
-Unbonded Atom holders and other users do not get the right to participate in governance.
+On the BHP network, participants are bonded bhp holders.
+Unbonded bhp holders and other users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.

 Note that some *participants* can be forbidden to vote on a proposal under a certain validator if:
-* *participant* bonded or unbonded Atoms to said validator after proposal entered voting period.
+* *participant* bonded or unbonded bhp to said validator after proposal entered voting period.
 * *participant* became validator after proposal entered voting period.

-This does not prevent *participant* to vote with Atoms bonded to other validators.
-For example, if a *participant* bonded some Atoms to validator A before a proposal entered voting period and other Atoms to validator B after proposal entered voting period, only the vote under validator B will be forbidden.
+This does not prevent *participant* to vote with bhp bonded to other validators.
+For example, if a *participant* bonded some bhp to validator A before a proposal entered voting period and other bhp to validator B after proposal entered voting period, only the vote under validator B will be forbidden.